mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 A of the key elements of engagement and affordances providing agency was the embodied choices offered in the game template.

 While, initially conceived as a starting activity, many learners stuck with those possibilities for a long period of time.

+The embodied elements allowed access to agency via expression of home interests, play with dynamics, game layout, ANCHOR METAPHIR

+The partially working environment and immediate feedback this allowed also gave rapid access access to varied forms of face to face community activity including varied forms of playtesting and social interaction and ways to access help from peers and facilitators.

 The next stage was to imagine game elements to add to the design in the form of GDPs.

 The next chapter explores the use of GDPs by participants in detail using varied data.